The Q4 Middesk Index Report is here→

 For instance, how do you know the business doesn’t have a new EIN because it recently changed its ownership structure?
 How do you know the company isn’t using another business’s EIN?
 How do you know the business’s EIN is even valid?
 These are all questions that must be answered by cross-checking different data sources to verify an EIN number.

 Fortunately, as this article will demonstrate, there are tools – including Middesk’s EIN database search tool – that aggregate data from multiple sources to simplify and automate the process of verifying an EIN.
+To show you how to verify EINs, we’ll cover this whole process, including:

 First, let’s back up a bit and explain in more detail what an EIN number is, and why companies need to verify each others’ EIN numbers in business-to-business relationships.